ruediste/micro-blocks/README.md

 ### Jump

 Unconditional jump by by a signed offset.
 The offset is specified by the offset parameter, either in the lower 4 bits of the opcode and for larger offsets in the following bytes.
-The offset is relative to the address of the jump instruction.
+The offset is relative to the address of the jump instruction if the offset is negative.
+If the offset is positive, it is relative to the address following the jump instruction.

 ### JZ